Skip to content

 When the source table updates, a component is generated for each value in the table.

-• For any added value, the transform function is run in a new stable scope to produce an instance that is cached.
+• For any added value, the constructor function is run in a new stable scope to produce an instance that is cached.

 • For any removed value, the stable scope for that value is destroyed.